Kyle Jean-Baptiste: Career

 Educational Productions that Kyle had roles in included: Carousel (Billy Bigelow), Les Misérables (Javert) at The New London Barn Playhouse, Love Story The Musical, Murder Ballad The Musical.

 Regional shows Jean-Baptiste performed in included Singin' in the Rain, The Music Man, and The Merry Wives of Windsor.
 In 2014, he played the role of Enjolras in a production of Les Misérables at the Idaho Shakespeare Festival.

 In the Broadway revival of Les Misérables, Jean-Baptiste joined the cast on June 23, 2015, playing the roles of Courfeyrac and the Constable, as well as understudying the role of Jean Valjean.
 He made his first appearance as Jean Valjean on July 23, 2015, going on for Ramin Karimloo while the latter was on vacation.
 With his appearance, Jean-Baptiste became both the first Black actor and the youngest actor to portray the character on Broadway.
 His last show was August 27, 2015.
 Prior to the accident that killed him, Jean-Baptiste had tweeted his fans: "I thank everyone who supported me and still does.
 I will never forget this experience.
 Onwards and upwards.
 Nothing but love."

 He was slated to appear with Cynthia Erivo and Jennifer Hudson in the Broadway production of The Color Purple later in 2015.

 Death

 Jean-Baptiste died on August 29, 2015, at Woodhull Hospital in the Bedford-Stuyvesant section of Brooklyn, New York, after falling four stories, from a fire escape, at the residence that his family were temporarily relocated to after a fire at their primary residence.
 He went out to view a full moon with a friend, and at around 4am Jean-Baptiste lost his balance on his way back into his room.
 His death was ruled as accidental.
-Earlier that evening, he had attended a concert at 54 Below by friend and classmate Andrew Kotzen.
 The evening before, he had participated in his closing performance of Les Misérables.
 He was only 21 years old.